Bipolar Disorder vs. Depression

 The Right Treatment

-Getting the correct diagnosis isn't always easy.
+Getting a diagnosis of bipolar disorder isn't always easy.
 A mental health expert who only sees you at your low points might not know about your manic behavior unless you or someone who knows you well brings it up.
-And some people with bipolar disorder may also have additional conditions that make both diagnosis and treatment more challenging.
-Examples include substance abuse or an anxiety or eating disorder.

-A mood stabilizing medication, such as lithium is often used to manage bipolar disorder.
+A mood-stabilizing medication, such as divalproex or lithium, is often used to manage bipolar disorder.
 Some people take antidepressants in addition to a mood stabilizer or an antipsychotic medication.
 Taking an antidepressant by itself could actually trigger a manic episode.
 That's another important reason to figure out if you have bipolar disorder or depression.

 Over time, your condition may shift and your medications may need to be tweaked.
-Your healthcare provider may encourage you to track your symptoms.
-By recording your daily mood, sleep patterns, life events, and other details, it may help you and your provider stay on top of your condition and make sure that you get the most effective treatment possible.
+Your health care provider may encourage you to track your symptoms.
+Recording your daily mood, sleep patterns, life events, and other details may help you and your provider stay on top of your condition and make sure you get the most effective treatment.